friesenkiwi/ansible-collection-uberspace/roles/uberspace_account/README.md

 #### Files
 There are a couple of files expected, read and written by this role, all in the directory `credentials/` next to the playbook `.yml` file.

-* `credentials/uberspace/{{uberspace_loginname}}/loginpassword` - If you provide an empty file, the password will be randomly generated during account creation.
+* `credentials/uberspace/{{ uberspace_loginname }}/loginpassword` - If you provide an empty file, the password will be randomly generated during account creation.
-* `credentials/uberspace/{{uberspace_loginname}}/session` - Provide an empty file.
+* `credentials/uberspace/{{ uberspace_loginname }}/session` - Provide an empty file.
 Will automatically be written to as a cache for the web session ID, will automatically be refreshed when the session expired.
 Using this ID in the HTTP header, you can log into the Uberspace dashboard.
 * `credentials/inwx/{{ inwx_user }}-pw` - Required for DNS operations, place there manually beforehand.

 The names, locations or lookup methods (e.g. to switch to [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)) can be changed by overriding the values of `defaults/main.yml`.